trustwallet/developer/dapps/mobile-optimize.md

-# Optimizing Your Dapp for the Trust Wallet DApp Browser
+# Optimizing Your Dapp for the Trust Wallet

 Users of the Trust Wallet app enjoy the ease and experience of accessing their wallets, assets, and DApps all at the same time.
-This is made possible through the Trust Wallet DApp browser.
+This is made possible through the Trust Wallet DApp browser and WalletConnect.
 Without needing to swap between apps, users can trade and browse in a fluid, uninterrupted experience.

-Optimizing your DApp for the Trust Wallet browser is an integral part of making sure your project is up to scratch for listing.
+Optimizing your DApp for the Trust Wallet is an integral part of making sure your project is up to scratch for listing.
 We recommend that you take a considerable amount of time to ensure fully that your app has at least the basic levels of optimization laid out below.

 ## Preparing your DApp for Trust Wallet

 The Trust Wallet App currently offers the following functionality:

 - A Web3 browser for interacting with decentralized applications
-- A range of tools to provide a seamless connection between the DApps and the user on the Binance Smart Chain,  Ethereum network, ETC, CLO, Thunder, Tomo, and POA
+- A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, BNB Smart Chain, Polygon, Optimism, Arbitrum, Avalanche, Fantom, Gnosis Chain and a few more EVM compatible Networks (Cronos, ETC, CLO, Thunder, Tomo).
 - A fully optimized, integrated interface experience for mobile users

 There are simple steps for blockchain developers to implement to take full advantage of these key features.
 Most are basic tips but none can be missed out.